 I used to take these things completely for granted.
 Such as free parking at the beach (or almost anywhere) and free BBQ’s to use in parks and at beaches.

 I miss seeing Dolphins, Kangaroos & Koalas on pretty much a daily basis and I miss whale watching season.
-There’s a number of our wildlife I must admit I don’t miss like snakes, spiders, cockroaches etc…
+Although there’s a number of our wildlife I must admit I don’t miss like snakes, spiders, cockroaches etc…

 There’s nothing better than after a stinking hot day then watching a thunderstorm roll in across the ocean.

-There’s nothing better than a Chicken Parmy at the local pub…
+There’s also nothing better than a Chicken Parmy at the local pub…

 Us Aussie girls swear by Paw Paw Cream and you’ll always find a little red tube of it in my bag.
 It seriously works for everything.
 It’s nearly impossible to find anywhere but Australia and so I ask every visitor that comes over to bring me a new tube of this goodness